tonyjunkes/pdfservices-java-sdk-cfml-samples/README.md

 #### Create a PDF File From Static HTML file with inline CSS

-The sample class CreatePDFFromHTMLWithInlineCSS creates a PDF file from an input HTML file with inline CSS.
+The sample CFC CreatePDFFromHTMLWithInlineCSS creates a PDF file from an input HTML file with inline CSS.

 Browser:
 ```html